GT-IoTEdu/sbrc2026-IoT-Zoo/README.md

 ![Platform](https://img.shields.io/badge/platform-linux--sudo-lightgrey)
 ![License](https://img.shields.io/badge/license-MIT-green)

-This repository contains the implementation of a **reproducible IoT testbed** based on **Mininet-WiFi / Containernet**.
+This repository contains the implementation of a **reproducible IoT testbed** based on **Mininet / Containernet**.
 The project simulates an "IoT Zoo" featuring heterogeneous devices, from medical and industrial sensors to surveillance cameras and weather stations, all running simultaneously in Docker containers.

 > **Goal:** Generate realistic network traffic and labeled datasets for training and validating **Intrusion Detection Systems (IDS)** in IoT/IIoT scenarios.